Get compensation for an eye injury at work that left you with temporary or permanent vision loss. Find out your options in addition to workers’ comp.

 - Agricultural or seasonal workers

 - Undocumented workers

-Federal employees are covered under a separate program from the state-mandated workers’ comp insurance required for non-government companies.
+Federal employees are covered under a separate program from the workers’ comp insurance required for non-government companies.

 Filing Your Worker’s Comp Claim